 - 1. Click Settings. - 2.
-Click Security. - 3.
-Scroll down until you see "Only authenticated meeting participants and webinar attendees can join meetings and webinars." - 4.
+Click Meeting at the top of the Settings page. - 3.
+Click Security. - 4.
+Scroll down until you see "Only authenticated meeting participants and webinar attendees can join meetings and webinars." - 5.
 Click the toggle next to that section to turn it on (the toggle displays blue when a feature is active).